 Are there three Ethernet connections?

-While there is only one connection for the telephone and TV cable, there are three Ethernet connections in all triple rooms.
+While there is only one connection for TV cable, there are multiple Ethernet connections in all rooms.
 In some rooms, especially in Rodney, an extra long Ethernet cable may be necessary.
 Since not all connections are in the same location, it is not possible to give all residents the exact locations of the connections.
-It may be a good idea to bring one long cord and one shorter cord and return the unused one.
+We have found that fewer and fewer students use an Ethernet connection as a wireless connection is readily available.

 Can I bring everything I would if I were in a double room?

 It is best to come with the items that are absolutely necessary, then decide what extra items can be moved in after everyone is settled.
-Do not bring all of summer and winter clothes, for example.
-Decide who will bring the TV and phone.
+Do not bring all of your summer and winter clothes, for example.
+Decide who will bring the TV and other typically shared items.
 Speaking with roommates prior to move-in will ensure that duplicate items are not brought, which will leave more space for personal belongings.

 Can the extended housing bed be lofted?